AndryT/Catenary/README.md

 # Catenary
-Catenary equation for mooring lines
+Catenary equation for mooring lines.

+Multicat will be implemeted soon